ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 But even though $\Theta$ is a more accurate description of the behaviour of an algorithm, we have chosen to almost exclusively use the upper bound big-$O$ notation.
 The reason for this because it is more difficult to reason about the tight bound than about big-$O$.
-For example, the simplifying rules for addition and multiplication do not hold for $\Theta$.
-Another reason is that most other textbooks, research papers, and programmers will usually say that an algorithm is "order of" or "big-$O$" of some cost function, implicitly meaning that this is the tightest possible bound.

 ### Strict bounds